mrblomblo/yt-dlp-usage-script/README.md

 * set margs=

 The first three are for the codecs the script uses when downloading the content.
 The last three are extra args for YT-DLP to use when downloading the content.
 Please only change these if you know what you are doing!
-I cannot guarantee that I will be able to give support if something goes wrong and you've changed these.
+I cannot guarantee that I will be able to give support if something goes wrong, and you've changed these.

-**NOTE:** The FLAC files that get downloaded with this script are most likely not going to be "true" FLACs (re-encoded from a lossy format to FLAC =/= lossless audio).
+**NOTE:** The FLAC files that get downloaded with this script are most likely not going to be “true” FLACs (re-encoded from a lossy format to FLAC =/= lossless audio).
 It does however sound marginally better than the regular mp3 file that you get from the script, but that may just be a placebo.

 ## Disclaimer
 This script is a wrapper for YT-DLP, a command-line tool for downloading videos.
 What you do with the downloaded content is up to you, but please use it responsibly and legally.
 Downloading copyrighted content without permission is illegal.
 This script is intended for personal use, and for downloading content that is freely available online.
 I am not responsible for any misuse of this script or the downloaded content.
-This script is provided "as is" without warranty of any kind.
+This script is provided “as is” without warranty of any kind.
 This script is licensed under the Unlicense license, so I don't expect you to follow this.
 But for moral reasons; please don't steal my script and turn it into malware or anything like that.
 Though, as the license states, you are free to do whatever you want with it.